Aruna Dhathathreyan

-Aruna dhathathreyanis a Professor and Emeritus scientist at CSIR-Central Leather Research Institute, Chennai, India.
+Aruna dhathathreyan is a Professor and Emeritus scientist at CSIR-Central Leather Research Institute, Chennai, India.
 Her fields of work and research include biophysics, biophysical chemistry, and surface sciences.

 Education

 Dhathathreyan grew up and was schooled in New Delhi, India.
 Inspired by the science-fiction works of Jules Verne, she chose to pursue physics as her undergraduate field of study.
 With few options available to her in Delhi, Dhathathreyan moved to Chennai to study physics at Women's Christian College.

 In 1974, Dhathathreyan completed her undergraduate education and pursued a postgraduate degree at Madras Christian College.
 Following this, she completed her PhD in 1984, from the Department of Crystallography and Biophysics at the University of Madras.
 Accepted by the Max Planck Institute in Germany, Dhathathreyan spent six years working on her post-doctoral fellowship.

 Career

 Throughout her career, Dhathathreyan has worked under, and with, eminent scientists, including Dr. GN Ramachandran, and the last PhD student of Linus Pauling; she currently works at CSIR-CLRI's Advanced Materials Lab., where she has been working since July 2015.
 She is also an INSA DFG visiting professor at Max Planck Institute, Germany, and visiting faculty at Anna University-CSIR-CLRI, Chennai.

 Her publications have been featured in various journals, and include papers and articles such as: